Krande/adapy/README.md

 This library is still undergoing significant development so expect there to be occasional bugs and breaking changes.

 Try the latest build online here

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Krande/adapy/main)

+(clicking the link above will open a jupyter notebook client in the cloud using the latest version of adapy)

+## Quick Links
+* Feel free to start/join any informal topic related to adapy [here](https://github.com/Krande/adapy/discussions).
+* Issues related to adapy can be raised [here](https://github.com/Krande/adapy/issues)

 ## Installation